White Crow in a Dream: What It Really Means

 Conclusion

 The white crow earns its place among the most striking images the dreaming mind produces.
 It's rare enough to demand attention, intelligent enough to carry a real message, and transformed enough to break the usual associations.
-If this bird has appeared in your sleep, the most useful next step is to ask what pattern in your life is ready to be seen differently.
-The crow turned white for a reason.
-Your job is to find out what that reason is.
+If this bird has appeared in your sleep, ask what pattern in your life is ready to be seen differently.
+Write down your dream, sit with the discomfort of the unusual, and pay attention to what surfaces in the following days.
+The crow turned white for a reason, and that reason is yours to find.